Biden Turns to Georgia to Begin Pitch for Huge Spending Plan

 In the closing days of his presidential campaign, Joe Biden swung through the Georgia town where Franklin Delano Roosevelt coped with polio, making the case that government can be a force for good.
-Now, 100 days after taking office, Biden is returning to the state trying to sell voters on his ambitious vision.
+Now, 100 days after taking office, Biden has returned to the state trying to sell voters on his ambitious vision.

-The president hopes to rally supporters behind his $4 trillion plans to rebuild America's aging infrastructure and vastly expand the government's social safety net.
+The president hoped on Thursday to rally supporters behind his $4 trillion plans to rebuild America's aging infrastructure and vastly expand the government's social safety net.
 As the nation takes steps to move past the devastating pandemic, he argues that now is the time for the government to spend more on its citizens and raise taxes on the extremely wealthy to cover the cost.

 “In another era when our democracy was tested, Franklin Roosevelt reminded us—In America we do our part,” Biden told lawmakers Wednesday night.
 “That’s all I’m asking.
 That we all do our part.”